Arizona

 In May 2017, HB 2290 authorized licensing authorities to issue regular or provisional licenses to “otherwise qualified” applicants who have been convicted of an offense.
 See Ariz.
 Rev. Stat. § 32-4701(A).
 Provisional licenses are valid for up to one year and may be conditioned on certain terms by the licensing authority, such as required supervision by another licensee.
 See § 32-4701(B), (G), (H).
 Certain convictions bar applicants from receiving a provisional license, such as violent crimes, fraudulent crimes, and sexual offenses.
 See § 32-4701(K)(1).
 Additionally, provisional licenses cannot be issued under certain circumstances, including (1) when an occupation involves supervising vulnerable adults or children, (2) when the applicant was convicted of committing the offense in the course of performing the duties of the occupation or a substantially similar occupation, or (3) when the applicant is a repetitive offender as described in § 13-703.
 See § 32-4701(K)(2)-(4).
 Provisional licenses may be revoked if the provisional licensee is charged with a new felony, has community supervision revoked, or violates any law or rule that governs the occupation’s practice.
 See § 32-4701(C).
 The licensing authority may in its discretion decide whether to reissue a license to an applicant who has had a provisional license revoked.
 See § 32-4701(D).

-If a provisional licensee was convicted of burglary, trespass or robbery within the last 10 years, and if the occupation is one in which a licensee regularly enters private residences, the provisional license must contain a condition that the provisional licensee may only work under the direct supervision of a licensee who has no criminal record.
+If a provisional licensee were convicted of burglary, trespass or robbery within the last 10 years, and if the occupation is one in which a licensee regularly enters private residences, the provisional license must contain a condition that the provisional licensee may only work under the direct supervision of a licensee who has no criminal record.
 If the offense occurred more than 10 years ago, this condition is discretionary.
 A regular license may also contain this condition.
 See § 32-4701(H).

 Good moral character in miscellaneous business and professional licenses: In 2022, HB2612 removed “good moral character” and similar language from several business and professional licensing schemes, including livestock slaughtering, liquor licenses, horseracing and other wagering enterprises, acquisition of banks and trusts, mortgage origination, contractors, health care facility operators and certain health care professionals, school bus operators, etc.

-1. The requirement to pay court debt before regaining the right to vote was challenged unsuccessfully under the 14th and 24th Amendments in Harvey v.
+- The requirement to pay court debt before regaining the right to vote was challenged unsuccessfully under the 14th and 24th Amendments in Harvey v.
 Brewer, 605 F.3d 1067 (9th Cir.
 2010).
 In Harvey, the Ninth Circuit upheld the statute finding it neither violated the U.S. Constitution’s Equal Protection Clause, the bar against poll taxes in the 24th Amendment, or the Privileges or Immunities Clause nor the Arizona Constitution’s Privileges or Immunities and Free and Equal Elections Clauses.
 Id. at 1078-80.
 The various constitutional issues are raised in a challenge to the Florida law making re-enfranchisement dependent upon satisfaction of all court debt.
 See Jones v.
 DeSantis, Case 4:19-cv-00300-RH-MJF (preliminary injunction issued, October 18, 20190).
 For a comprehensive examination of the way in which the inability to pay court-ordered economic sanctions—fines, fees, surcharges, and restitution—may prevent people with felony convictions from voting, see Beth Colgan, Wealth-Based Penal Disenfranchisement, 72 Vand.
-L. Rev. 55 (2019); see also Erika Wood & Neema Trevedi, The Modern Day Poll Tax: How Economic Sanctions Block Access to the Polls, 41 Clearinghouse Rev., 30 (May-June 2007), available at http://brennan.3cdn.net/c82128f55efee5440d_g8m6btpex.pdf.
+L. Rev. 55 (2019); see also Erika Wood & Neema Trevedi, The Modern Day Poll Tax: How Economic Sanctions Block Access to the Polls, 41 Clearinghouse Rev., 30 (May-June 2007).

-2. Prior to 1994, Arizona law suspended firearms rights only for persons “convicted . . . of a felony involving violence or possession and use of a deadly weapon or dangerous instrument and whose civil rights have not been restored.”
+- Prior to 1994, Arizona law suspended firearms rights only for persons “convicted . . . of a felony involving violence or possession and use of a deadly weapon or dangerous instrument and whose civil rights have not been restored.”
 See Ariz.
 Rev. Stat. §§ 13-904, 13-3101 (1991).
 In 1994, Section 13-904 was amended to add “the right to possess a gun or firearm” to the list of civil rights automatically suspended by a felony conviction.
 The stricter 1994 law, which did not specifically address the issue of retroactivity, has been held by Arizona state courts to apply to persons who were convicted before its passage but whose right to restoration vested after its passage.
 See State v.
 Olvera, 191 Ariz.
 75, 952 P.2d 313 (Ariz.
 Ct.App.
 1997) (finding amendment to Ariz.
 Rev. Stat. § 13-904 merely changed defendant’s status to a “prohibited possessor felon” under Ariz.
 Rev. Stat. § 13-3101 and did not amount to punishment for earlier convictions, therefore defendant’s right to be free from ex post facto laws was not violated); State v.
 Gallegos, No. 1 CA-CR 07-0633, 2008 WL 3892039 (Ariz.
 Ct.
 App.
 May 13, 2008) (finding that amendments to Ariz.
 Rev. Stat. §§ 13-904, 13-3101 applied to defendant because his right to apply for restoration did not vest until he completed his probation, which occurred after the 1994 amendments).

-7. The provisions of §13-904(E) that applied to licensure were repealed by SB 1436, so that that law now applies only to public employment.
+- The provisions of §13-904(E) that applied to licensure were repealed by SB 1436, so that that law now applies only to public employment.
 For caselaw under that prior provision, see e.g., Curtis v.
 Richardson, 212 Ariz.
 308, 131 P. 3d 480 (Ariz.
 Ct.
 App.
 2006) (felony conviction for possession of illegal drugs was “reasonably related” to the functions of a real estate salesperson, since the real estate industry places heavy reliance not only on an agent’s competence, honesty, and financial integrity, but also on how the person represents the industry).

-8. See, e.g., Cosmetology, Ariz.
+- See, e.g., Cosmetology, Ariz.
 Rev. Stat. § 32-572(B) (“conviction of a crime or act shall not be a cause of refusal to issue or renew a license unless the crime or act is substantially related to the qualifications, functions or duties of the license for which application is made”); Nursing, id. § 32-1632(2) (“absolute discharge from the sentences for all felony convictions five or more years before the date of filing an application”); Physician’s Assistant, id. § 32- 2507(A)(1), (2) (requiring public profile describing conviction of a felony or a misdemeanor, or charges to which licensee pled no contest, involving moral turpitude within the last five years); Real Estate, id. § 32-2153(B) (denial of license for “a felony or of any crime of forgery, theft, extortion, conspiracy to defraud, a crime of moral turpitude or any other like offense”); Pest Control, id. § 32-2312(D) (“felony conviction may demonstrate a lack of good moral character”); Funeral Services, id. § 32-1301(27)(a), (b) (“Good moral character” means that a person has not been convicted of a class 1 or 2 felony, or “has not, within five years of application for licensure or registration, been convicted of a felony or misdemeanor if the offense has a reasonable relationship to the person’s proposed area of licensure or registration”).
 See also Pharmacists, Ariz.
 Rev. Stat. § 32-1927(A)(1) (under 2005 amendment, specific reference to conviction was replaced by “unprofessional conduct” as basis for discipline; however, § 32-1901.01(B)(8) defines “unprofessional conduct” to include “[c]omitting a felony, whether or not involving moral turpitude, or a misdemeanor involving moral turpitude or any drug related offense”).